Padmini Devi

-Padmini Devi (born as Princess Padmini Devi of Sirmur; 21 September 1943) is the titular Rajmata of Jaipur.
+Padmini Devi (born Princess Padmini Devi of Sirmur; 29 September 1943) is the titular Rajmata of Jaipur.

 Early life

-Ethnically born into the royal family of the Sirmur, her father, Maharaja Rajendra Prakash of Sirmur, presently in Himachal Pradesh, was the ruler of Sirmur from 1933-1964.
+Ethnically born into the royal family of the Sirmur, her father, Maharaja Rajendra Prakash of Sirmur, presently in Himachal Pradesh, was the ruler of Sirmur from 1933–1964.
 Her mother was Indira Devi, the daughter of Maharaja Thakore Bahadursinhji Mansinhji of Palitana.
 She received convent education in Mussoorie and then spent time at finishing schools in London and Switzerland.

 She heads Maharaja Sawai Man Singh II Museum as a chairperson.
 She takes a keen interest in the social activities and welfare of the people of Jaipur in Rajasthan.

 Personal life

 Marriage

 She married Bhawani Singh, eldest son of Maharaja Sawai Man Singh II of Jaipur and his first wife, Maharani Marudhar Kanwar on 10 March 1966 in a ceremony held at Delhi.

 Children

-Her only child, a daughter, Diya Kumari, is member of Indian Parliament from Rajsamand parliamentary seat, and a member of the Bharatiya Janata Party.
+Her only child, a daughter, Diya Kumari, is member of Indian Parliament from Vidhyadhar Nagar parliamentary seat, and a member of the Bharatiya Janata Party.
+Currently, she is the 6th Deputy Chief Minister of Rajasthan.